jichangryu/jichangryu/README.md

 ### Research topics
 * Probabilistic modeling for radiation detection
-* Monte carlo simulation with GPU
+* Monte carlo simulation with GPU and surrogate model
 * Advanced DAQ concept to acquire and to interprete radiation spectrum

 ### Skills